-Volumes increased dramatically in the Powder River Basin (an increase of 51.1%) and at our Western Bituminous operations (an increase of 175.2%), offset slightly by a 4.6% decrease in volumes in Central Appalachia.
+Volumes increased dramatically in the Powder River Basin (an increase of 24.7%) and at our Western Bituminous operations (an increase of 223.3%), in addition to an 8.5% increase in volumes in Central Appalachia.
 Volumes in both the Powder River Basin and the Western Bituminous region benefited from the acquisitions that were completed in the third quarter of 2004.
+Volumes in Central Appalachia were higher primarily from increased brokered activity.

 Per ton realizations increased due primarily to higher contract prices in all three regions.
-In the Powder River Basin, per ton realization increased 10.6%, including above-market pricing on certain contracts acquired in the Triton acquisition as well as higher SO2 quality premiums resulting from higher SO2 emission allowance prices.
-The Central Appalachia Basin experienced an increase of 25.8%, as both contract and spot market prices were higher than in first quarter of 2004.
-Additionally, we received higher sales prices on our metallurgical coal sales in the first quarter of 2005 as compared to the first quarter of 2004.
-The Western Bituminous region's per ton realization increased 19.9%.
-In addition to higher contract pricing, per ton realizations in the Western Bituminous Basin were also affected by the acquisition of the remaining 35% interest in Canyon Fuel during the third quarter of 2004.
+In the Powder River Basin, per ton realization increased 17.1%, as a result of increased base pricing and higher SO2 quality premiums resulting from higher SO2 emission allowance prices.
+The Central Appalachia Basin experienced an increase of 16.9%, as both contract and spot market prices were higher than in the second quarter of 2004.
+Additionally, we received higher sales prices on our metallurgical coal sales in the second quarter of 2005 as compared to the second quarter of 2004.
+The Western Bituminous region's per ton realization increased 32.9%.
+In addition to higher contract pricing, per ton realizations in the Western Bituminous region were also affected by the acquisition of the remaining 35% interest in Canyon Fuel during the third quarter of 2004.

 On a consolidated basis, the increase in per ton realizations was partially offset by the change in mix of sales volumes among our operating regions.
-As reflected in the table above, Central Appalachia volumes (which have the highest average realization) decreased while volumes in the Powder River Basin and Western Bituminous Region increased from the prior year's comparable quarter.
+As reflected in the table above, Central Appalachia volumes (which have the highest average realization) increased slightly while volumes from lower realization regions (the Powder River Basin and Western Bituminous Region) increased dramatically from the prior year's comparable quarter.